Blog Archive

 The young members of the White Rose were hunted down, tortured and slaughtered by the Gestapo in 1943.
 Read about the White Rose on Wikipedia.

 The most remarkable aspect of the flag is the fairy seated on the crescent moon.
 This honors the late Mary Smith, a remarkable local activist who died in September 2019.
 Mary appeared as Sylphide, the Spirit of Motion at activist events from 2017 to early 2018.
-A Sylphide is a young fairy-like mythological figure briefly popular in French culture in the 1800s.
+A Sylphide is a young, fairy-like mythological figure briefly popular in French culture in the 1800s.
+It was the name of a small locomotive on the railroad in Charleston beloved by Children before the Civil War we discovered in historical reasearch.
 Mary’s last appearance as Sylphide was at our ConChaCo event in May 2018.

 In Mary's case, every issue on the flag was a challenge for her and our community's refusal to address them helped cause her death.